 Customize your favorite stuffed animals with iron-on!
-Here are a few tips for this fun and easy project.
+Here are a few tips for how to use vinyl on stuffed animals!

 It’s here!
 The release of the Cricut EasyPress mini.